HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

 <br/>
 * **Property Accessors**

-   Map Cell has property accessors that you can use to get information.
+   Map cell has property accessors that you can use to get information.

   `map_cell.is_empty` returns True if the cell is empty.